D. Decker, B.A., M.S.

 Symphony Orchestra, and Lawrence Symphony Orchestra.
 Besides playing, I studied some orchestral conducting with Drs.
 George and Zuohuang Chen and horn with Professor David

 Illinois, to begin the M.S. in Computer

 Science degree program at Northern graduating from NIU, I worked 11 years as a software developer in Kansas City, Missouri, at both Kemper Service

 Company, the transfer agency for Kemper Mutual Funds, and DST Systems, Inc., a record-keeping company for the mutual fund industry.

-At Kemper and DST, I worked as a programmer in COBOL, Assembler, C and spent two years as a technical recruiter in DST's Employment
+At Kemper and DST, I developed systems in COBOL, Assembler, C, C++ and CA-IDEAL, and spent two years as an upper-level technical recruiter in DST's Employment

-My last two years at DST were spent as a systems programmer.
+My final two years at DST were spent in systems programming.

 While at DST, I founded and conducted the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST employees, their